PART 61 - ADMIRALTY CLAIMS

 (b) prevent the arrest of property.

-(a) amount of security be reduced and may stay the claim until the order is complied with; or
+(a )the amount of security be reduced, and may stay the claim until the order is complied with; or

-(b) claimant may arrest or re-arrest the property proceeded against to obtain further security.
+(b) the amount of security be increased, and may give the claimant permission to arrest or re-arrest the property proceeded against to obtain further security

 Cautions against arrest